cxlanyagege/S200H-NUC-Hackintosh/README.md

 | Sound Card     | Realtek ALC269VC (layout-id:188)  | Built-in or USB external            |
 | Wireless Card  | Broadcom 943602CS                 | Broadcom series or USB wireless     |
 | Ethernet       | Realtek RTL8168H                  | Built-in or USB external            |

+You may ask sellers for a quasi-system if you want more customisations

 ## BIOS Configuration